dgrisham/csci400/slides/pl_concepts/1/slides.md

 -   \kwd{Strong typing}
     -   Generally, \hli{compiler error} if value does not meet expected type
-    -   \hl{Dynamically typed language}: might be considered strongly typed if type errors are \hli{prevented at runtime}
+    -   \hl{Dynamically typed language:} might be considered strongly typed if type errors are \hli{prevented at runtime}
 -   \kwd{Weak typing}
     -   Types can be used interchangeably